Second arrest made in connection with Daniel Khalife’s alleged escape from jail

 It follows the arrest of a 24-year-old man on suspicion of assisting an offender on January 17.

-Khalife is said to have escaped from HMP Wandsworth on September 6 last year.
+Khalife is accused of escaping from HMP Wandsworth on September 6 last year by allegedly strapping himself to the underside of a food delivery vehicle.

 Neither the woman nor man are staff members at the prison, police said.